Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 In simple terms, customer segmentation is the process of dividing customers into groups based on certain factors.

-Meaning that customers having similar characteristics or exhibiting similar purchasing behavior are grouped together.
+This means that customers with similar characteristics or exhibiting similar purchasing behavior are grouped together.

-The sole purpose behind such segmentation or customer division is to improve the norms of marketing, in a way personalizing the entire process.
+The sole purpose behind such segmentation or customer division is to improve the norms of marketing, thereby personalizing the entire process.

-Customer Segmentation can be done in a number of ways and adopting multiple approaches.
+Customer Segmentation can be done in a number of ways, and adopting multiple approaches is beneficial.

 Segmenting by value

 As specified by the term, value-based segmentation is differentiating customers with respect to their economic value.
-Users possessing similar economic standings would be clubbed into a single group and marketing initiatives would be then targeted as per the norms.
+Users with similar economic standings would be grouped, and marketing initiatives would be targeted accordingly.

 Segmenting by needs